_

 - Enjoy co-learning music with fellow music co-learners.

-- Relinquish rights to videography and recording.
-Share your voice.
+- Relinquish rights to videography and voice recording.

 - Join voluntary performance at community events.

-- Every meeting is an audition for your manners.
+- Audition for your manners.
 Polite inclusive kindness.

-- Share online song links to save the planet.
-Go paper free.
+- Share paper free online song links to save the planet.

-- Abide by Health and Safety and Public Liability rules.
+- Abide by Health, Safety and Public Liability rules.

 - Contact Hamish mobile: zero 4326 uno 0 double 8 seven